 Witchcraft and Ghosts

 ‘Double, double, toil and trouble, fire burn and cauldron bubble.’
-The dense thick woodland of the New Forest National Park provides the perfect spooky backdrop for a scary themed day out in The New Forest.
+The dense thick woodland of the New Forest National Park provides the perfect spooky backdrop for a scary themed day out in the New Forest.

 The villages in the New Forest are renowned for a range of different reasons, with Burley having one of the most interesting connections.
 Hidden away deep in the majestic forest this beautiful village provides natural beauty, quaint streets and even a little bit of magic.

-Burley
+Witchcraft in Burley

 Burley has a unique and quirky character with witchcraft playing a large role within the village history.
 During the late 1950’s Sybil Leek a famous ‘white’ witch lived in the village and was often seen walking around in her long black cloak with her pet jackdaw sitting on her shoulder.
 With the locals upset by her presence, Sybil moved to America where she continued studying and writing about the occult and astrology.